jadeaxon/LFS/README.txt

 build/
 	Where the source tarballs get built.
+	The idea is to have a build.sh for each pkg for each phase of building.

 tools/
 	The toolchain.
 Not stored in Git repo.
+	This is a temporary place to build stuff for chapter 5.
+	It is not the final toolchain.
+Still uses host system to help build.

 sources/
 	Various source tarballs and patches.